-Round one closing date is Friday 15 March 2019.
+Round two closing date is Friday 13 September 2019.

 The William Evans fund was established in 1946 by the University Council under the will of the late Dr William Evans.
 Dr Evans directed that a trust fund be established for the promotion and encouragement of learning.

 Dr William Evans was a well-known family physician in Dunedin, who died in 1943.
 He bequeathed the remainder of his estate to the University of Otago, which, on the recommendation of the Professorial Board was mainly devoted to financing a Visiting Professorship.
 The William Evans Fellowship was first held by Dr Harold Mattingly, a Visiting Professor of Classics.
 Dr Mattingly was an authority on the Roman Empire, specifically on its coins, and spent a year at Otago.

 William Evans Visiting Fellowships are awarded by invitation from the University on the recommendation of the Staffing Advisory Committee.

 Where appropriate, the visiting fellow will be attached to a University department, and will be expected to assist with the work of the department.
 This could be in the form of seminars, lectures, or public lectures.

 - The tenure of a Fellowship is for a minimum period of three weeks and maximum of six months